 As I grew older, my reading material progressed from the corridors of J.K.
 Rowling’s Hogwarts to John Steinbeck’s dusty American landscapes, the 1920s glitz of F. Scott Fitzgerald, the shadowy noir of Raymond Chandler, and many more immersive literary worlds.
 Though the stories changed, one fact remained a constant: the more I read, the more I wanted to write.

 Did my nine-year-old self daydream about writing blog posts for B2B sales and marketing professionals?
 Not exactly.
-But I’ve come to realize that reading fiction has taught me a number of valuable lessons that also apply in the world of B2B content marketing.
+But I’ve come to realize that reading fiction has taught me a number of valuable lessons that also apply in the world of content marketing and storytelling for B2B sales.

 Today’s blog post will explain how these lessons translate to content creation.
 Whether you’re an avid reader or you haven’t picked up a book since high school, we hope these tips resonate!